Shen-Language/shen-cl/README.md

 Documentation of native interop functions is in [INTEROP.md](INTEROP.md).
 These functions allow calling into Lisp from Shen and Shen from Lisp.

-Also included  is the function `shen-cl.exit`, which takes an exit code, terminates the process, returning the given exit code.
+Also included is the function `cl.exit`, which takes an exit code, terminates the process, returning the given exit code.

 ## Prerequisites